SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. literalinclude:: bankprograms/bank09.py

 The waiting times in this model are very different from those for the single service counter.
-For example, ``Customer02`` no longer has to wait.
+For example, none of the customers had to wait.
 But, again, we have observed too few customers to draw general conclusions.